This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 What's happening at Lavenham Guildhall?

-We are currently in the process of recruiting an interpretation company to help us design the new museum exhibitions to transform our visitor’s experience.
+We have created an exciting new museum with interactive exhibitions to transform our visitor’s experience.
 We have many fascinating stories to tell with wonderful connections to the Guildhall and historic Lavenham.